The Ultimate In Birding Tours

 BORNEO: SABAH PHEASANTS & SPECIALITIES OF SARAWAK BIRDING TOUR: DETAILED ITINERARY

-Borneo: Sabah Pheasants & Sarawak: Day 1 Our tour starts early this afternoon at Kota Kinabalu airport in Malaysia’s Sabah state in northern Borneo.
-From there we will transfer to the town of Beaufort for an overnight stay.
+Borneo: Sabah Pheasants & Sarawak: Day 1 Our tour starts around midday at Kota Kinabalu airport in Malaysia’s Sabah state in northern Borneo.

 (It is generally easy to incorporate Kota Kinabalu into your international tickets if you are flying with Malaysian Airlines, but if you are arranging your international flights yourself and would find it easier if we arranged your regional flights for you, we will be pleased to assist.)